andrewtarzia/cage-construction-template/README.rst

 construct and optimise two porous cage molecules.

 Thank you to Lukas Turcani for the initial template this was built on.
-However, there are significant differences due to ``stk`` ecosystem incompatability with ``uv``.
+However, there are significant differences due to ``stko`` ecosystem incompatability with ``uv``.

 Installation